hjson/hjson/pages/syntax.md

 #### Root Braces

-Hjson allows you to omit `{}` for the root object, so that a config file contains nothing but keys and values, without indentation.
+Hjson allows you to omit `{}` for the root object so that a config file can contain nothing but keys and values, similar to YAML.

-Note: This feature was marked as deprecated for some years, but is now officially supported again.
-If you require maximum portability for your Hjson files, you are adviced to not omit root braces, in case third party implementations lack support for it.
+Note: This feature was previously marked as deprecated but is now officially supported again.
+If you need maximum portability with your Hjson files, then we recommend you keep the root braces in case a third party implementation doesn't support it.

 #### File extension